coilt/retriever/README.md

 Built using [axios](https://github.com/axios/axios) and [destr](https://github.com/unjs/destr) as JSON.parse alternative.

-Tested on manifests from UE 4.27
+Tested on manifests for UE 4.27